spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 ****Get screenshot of router 2 before passsword was encrypted

 Now, each router password is encrypted and instructions for lab 5 is compeleted.

+the hostname and password.

+💻 Command Used:

+plaintext
+Copy
+Edit
+R2#show running-config
+📋 What I Verified:

+The hostname was successfully set to R2

+The enable password network command was applied

+The service password-encryption command was either enabled or not yet used (based on password visibility)

+Other interface settings were reviewed for accuracy

+This command helps confirm if the changes I made in configuration mode are active.
+It’s especially helpful in troubleshooting when a router isn’t behaving as expected — for example, if a password doesn’t seem to be working, or an IP address isn’t configured properly.

 ### The purpose of encrypted passwords in cisco
 Once I encrypt the password Cisco for router 1 and password network for router 2.  it transformed the original password into an unreadable format.